United States House Select Committee on Assassinations: Criticisms

 According to Dan Hardway, an investigator for the HCSA, Joannides was running a "covert operation" to obstruct their investigation into the assassination.
 Hardway says that when Joannides was brought in by the CIA, he limited their access to files and changed the process for file requests.

-According to a 2015 Politico report, newly declassified documents show that CIA director John A. McCone hid evidence from the Warren Commission.
-According to a once-secret report written in 2013 by the CIA's top in-house historian, David Robarge, the CIA admits McCone and other senior CIA officials withheld 'incendiary' information from the Warren Commission.
+Another HSCA investigator, Gaeton Fonzi, said of Joannides that "instead of facilitating document requests he was more and more dancing around, delaying and blocking them".